miltiadiss/CEID-MSc-Thesis/README.md

 ## Introduction

-This repository contains the implementation and artifacts of my MSc thesis on **“Supervised domain adaptation techniques for the classification of abnormal respiratory sounds.”** The goal is to improve classification of pathological respiratory audio across domains by leveraging domain adaptation methods.

-The thesis aims to address the common issue of **domain shift** between different recording devices of respiratory sounds and to develop models that generalize better to unseen devices.
+This repository contains the implementation and artifacts of my MSc thesis on **“Supervised domain adaptation techniques for the classification of abnormal respiratory sounds.”** The thesis aims to address the common issue of **domain shift** between different recording devices of respiratory sounds and to develop models that generalize better to unseen devices.
+The goal is to improve the classification of pathological respiratory audio across domains by leveraging domain adaptation methods.

 ---